Franca: History

 Around 1890, Franca was served by the Estrada de Ferro Mogiana, however, the railroad branch was deactivated after the construction of a new branch connecting Ribeirão Preto to Uberaba.
 Due to the expansion of coffee production between the XIX and XX centuries, many italian immigrants settled in Franca, and the first shoe factory emerged in the late 1920s.

 Franca took part in the Constitutionalist Revolution of 1932, losing six residents who fought to death for São Paulo.

 Economy

-Franca is the largest footwear producer in Brazil and Latin America, housing thousands of medium and large industries, including the production of footwear components.
-The city houses reputed design centers intended for training new professionals to work in Brazil and abroad.

-Franca is also traditionally connected to agriculture.
-It is located in the area of Alta Mogiana, one of the best coffee producing territories in the world, due to the abundance of purple soil, and favorable climate for cultivation.
+Franca is one of the largest footwear producers in Brazil and Latin America, home to thousands of medium and large industries, including those focused on footwear component production and design centers that train new professionals for domestic and international careers.
+It hosts a diverse industrial sector, including production in metal, furniture, food, and beverages.
+Franca is also located in the Alta Mogiana region, known for its coffee production due to the abundance of fertile soil and a favorable climate for cultivation.
+The city has also had a long-standing jewelry and diamond industry, making it one of Brazil's prominent diamond-cutting centers.

-The city houses a diversified industrial park, the production of metal, furniture, food, and beverage is very active.
-The industry of jewelry and diamond has been active for many years in Franca, placing the city as one of the largest diamond cutting centers in Brazil.
+In 2021, the estimated Gross domestic product (GDP) of Franca reached R$11.28 billion.
+The GDP per capita was R$31,450.10, while external revenue, including federal and state transfers, accounted for 58.65% of total revenue in 2023.
+The average monthly earnings of formal workers in 2022 were 2.1 times the value of the national minimum wage in Brazil.